 Per- and polyfluoroalkyl substances, known as PFAS, have been a significant topic of discussion in recent years.
 Often referred to as 'forever chemicals,' these substances are remarkably resistant to breaking down, leading to long-term environmental persistence and potential health concerns.
+PFAS lawsuits are being filed daily by the best class action law firms nationwide.

 Forever chemicals are a group of man-made chemicals that have been in use since the 1940s.
 There are nearly 5,000 types of forever chemicals (PFAS), including perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS).
 They are used in a vast array of products due to their water-, grease-, and stain-resistant properties.
 You can find them in everyday items like non-stick cookware, water-repellent clothing, stain-resistant fabrics, carpets, some cosmetics, and even food packaging.